-I usually have chickpeas as part of hummus but its easy to get sick of it plus the only thing I liked eating it with were carrot and cucumber sticks relegating it to a side dish.
+I usually have chickpeas as part of hummus but it’s easy to get sick of it plus the only thing I liked eating it with were carrot and cucumber sticks relegating it to a side dish.

 As usual, I modified the recipe to suit my picky taste buds.
 I used a mix of sesame oil and extra virgin olive oil (EVOO) and included paprika and mint.

 So how can it help with a successful weight loss diet?
 I found the dish incredibly filling.
 After only a few bites, I was stuffed and didn’t feel the need to eat again until much later in the day.

-A cup of chickpeas comes to 269 calories, which might seem fairly high but considering the trade off, you will end up consuming less calories throughout the day.
+A cup of chickpeas comes to 269 calories, which might seem fairly high but considering the trade-off, you will end up consuming fewer calories throughout the day.